-See history in action at Checkpoint Charlie in the German capital city of Berlin.
-Nicknamed 'Checkpoint Charlie' by Western allies during the Cold War, this spot is famous for being the best-known crossing point between East Berlin and West Berlin.
+Checkpoint C, nicknamed 'Checkpoint Charlie' by Western allies during the Cold War, is famous for being the best-known crossing point between East Berlin and West Berlin.
 From our hotel, take a short bus ride to the Stadmitte U-Bahn stop to visit the landmark.

-Decades after the conflict has ended and the Berlin Wall torn down, Checkpoint Charlie still stands as a reminder of the struggle and progress that's taken place in Germany's capital over the course of the 20th century.
+Decades after the conflict ended with the Berlin Wall being torn down in 1989, Checkpoint Charlie stands as a reminder of the struggle and progress that's taken place in Germany's capital over the course of the 20th century.